thunder-project/thunder-registration/README.md

 # thunder-registration

 Algorithms for registering sequences of images.
 Includes a collection of `algorithms` that can be `fit` to data, all of which return a `model` that can be used to `transform` new data, in the `scikit-learn` style.
 Built on `numpy` and `scipy`.
 Compatible with Python 2.7+ and 3.4+.
-Works well alongside `thunder` and supprts parallelization, but can be used as a standalone module on local arrays.
+Works well alongside `thunder` and supprts parallelization via Spark, but can be used as a standalone module on local arrays.

 ## installation